11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Brain Imaging For HIE Birth Injuries

-Hypoxic-ischemic encephalopathy (HIE) is a birth complication that can occur around the time of labor or delivery if the baby suffers from severe hypoxia (the baby’s brain is deprived of oxygen for a prolonged time.)
-HIE can lead to cerebral palsy or other severe neurologic defects in babies, and sometimes may even cause the baby’s death.
+Hypoxic-ischemic encephalopathy (HIE) is a birth complication that can occur around the time of labor or delivery.
+HIE can lead to cerebral palsy or other severe neurologic defects in babies, and may cause the baby’s death.

 The brain injury pattern in HIE depends on the duration and severity of hypoxia as well as the extent of the baby’s brain maturation.
 MRI, CT, and cranial US images can reveal the characteristic brain injury patterns associated with HIE to confirm the diagnosis and help predict neurological outcomes, such as cerebral palsy.